WayFM Network: Corporate office established

-In 2001, WAY-FM Media Group established a corporate office in Colorado Springs, Colorado where Bob Augsburg, the president and founder now lives.
-Dusty Rhodes, former Station Manager of WAYF, joined Augsburg in Colorado as Chief Operating Officer and is now the ministry's Senior Vice President.
+In 2001, WAY-FM Media Group established a corporate office in Colorado Springs, Colorado, where Bob Augsburg, the president and founder now lives.
+Dusty Rhodes, former station manager of WAYF, joined Augsburg in Colorado as chief operating officer and is now the ministry's senior vice president.

-In 2005, Dar Ringling joined the ministry as Chief Financial Officer while Lloyd Parker, formerly General Manager of the K-LOVE & Air1 Radio Networks, became the Chief Operating Officer.
+In 2005, Dar Ringling joined the ministry as chief financial officer while Lloyd Parker, formerly general manager of the K-Love and Air1 radio networks, became the chief operating officer.

-In 2012, WAY-FM shifted from its long time Christian CHR format to a Christian Adult Contemporary format, along with shifting their audience from 18- to 34-year-olds, to older adults (25-54), thus growing up with its original audience more or less.
-Since 2013 WAY-FM via flagship station WAYM, Nashville is a Christian AC reporter to the Nielsen BDS service, and became a monitored reporter to Mediabase's Christian AC panel in April 2015.
+In 2012, WAY-FM shifted from its long time Christian CHR format to a Christian adult contemporary format, along with shifting their audience from 18- to 34-year-olds, to older adults (25–54), thus growing up with its original audience more or less.
+Since 2013 WAY-FM, via flagship station WAYM in Nashville, is a Christian AC reporter to the Nielsen BDS service, and became a monitored reporter to Mediabase's Christian AC panel in April 2015.

 In July 2013, WAY-FM ceased providing programming to non-owned stations via satellite, with the exception of the network morning show, The Wally Show.
-In 2017, The Wally Show stopped syndication, as well.
+In 2017, The Wally Show also left syndication.

-In May 2015, WAY-FM announced plans to acquire KVRK, in North Texas.
-The Station calls letters are now KAWA and now broadcasts the national WAY-FM format.
-The former Power FM however has become an online music channel, app, and community of Christian rock fans managed by WAY-FM Media Group.
+In May 2015, WAY-FM announced plans to acquire KVRK in North Texas.
+The station's call letters were changed to KAWA, and it now broadcasts the national WAY-FM format.
+Its former Power FM programming became an online music channel, app, and community of Christian rock fans managed by WAY-FM Media Group.